-Your team needs to brainstorm at least three ideas for a project topic.
+Your team needs to brainstorm at least three ideas for a project topic (in the shared Google spreadsheet)..
 With instructor collaboration, you will then pick a project topic from one of the three ideas.
 The instructor may assign problem domain themes that require some preliminary research to become familiar with the problem domain and/or find users with domain knowledge.
 The goal is variety in class projects, but efforts will be made to select a project from your list of preferences.
 You will need to select an application platform from the categories below.

 You will be building an interactive prototype of your design.
 Your proposal should include a discussion of how you will develop the prototype on the chosen platform.
-Prototype development should be minimalist, we want to focus on the interactive design not software design.
-DO NOT pick a platform with which you are not familiar!
+Prototype development should be minimalist, we want to focus on the frontend interactive design not backend software design.
+All team members should proactively learn/practice using the prototype framework early on before actual prototype work begins.
+DO NOT pick a platform with which the majority of the team is not familiar!